jpype-project/jpype/doc/userguide.rst

 to Python and thus a list comprehension would be required to force Python types if required.
 Converting to Java will attempt to convert each argument individually to Java.
 If there is no conversion it will produce a ``TypeError``.
-The conversion can be forced by casting to the appropraite Java type with a list comprehension or by defining a new conversion customizer.
+The conversion can be forced by casting to the appropriate Java type with a list comprehension or by defining a new conversion customizer.

 Lists also have iterable, length, item deletion, and indexing.
-Note that indexing of ``java.util.LinkedList`` is supported but can have a large performance penality for large lists.
+Note that indexing of ``java.util.LinkedList`` is supported but can have a large performance penalty for large lists.
 Use of iteration is much for efficient.

 .. _java.util.Map: